ThunderStruct/MSCircularSlider/README.md

     - note: please check the _Protocols_ segment below for more info about the abstract delegation model used
   - `minimumHandlesDistance`: indicates the minimum arc length between the two handles - default 10.0
   - `secondCurrentValue`: the current value of the second handle - default calculated from 60° angle
+  - `secondHandleType`: indicates the type of the second handle - default .largeCircle
+  - `secondHandleColor`: the second handle's color - default .darkGrey
+  - `secondHandleEnlargementPoints`: the number of points the second handle is larger than lineWidth - default 10
+  - note: this property only applies to handles of types .largeCircle or .doubleCircle
+  - `secondHandleHighlightable`: indicates whether the second handle should _highlight_ (becomes semitransparent) while being pressed - default true
   - `snapToLabels`: from the super class - overridden and made unavailable
   - `snapToMarkers`: from the super class - overriden and made unavailable